 Matt Fiddes is one of the most respected experts in the international world of martial arts and fitness.
 Matt’s achievements have seen him honoured at the highest level, after being inducted into the UK Martial Arts Hall of Fame and presented with the prestigious ‘Martial Arts Superstar Award’.

 He first discovered a talent for self-defence at seven after being bullied at school.
 Five years later he had already won his Black Belt with a determination and drive that was to mark him out as a special talent.
-Leaving school at sixteen with no qualifications he opened the first Matt Fiddes Martial Arts School in his home town of Barnstaple, North Devon, with just £100.
+Leaving school at sixteen with no qualifications he opened the first Matt Fiddes Martial Arts School in his hometown of Barnstaple, North Devon, with just £100.

-Professionally Matt sits on the board of advisors for the Worldwide Martial Arts Teachers Association (MATA) along with the industry’s most admired teachers.
+Today, he now runs a multi-million pound, international martial arts franchise which is the world’s biggest martial arts brand in the world.
+Matt sits on the board of advisors for the Worldwide Martial Arts Teachers Association (MATA) along with the industry’s most admired teachers.
 Matt is dedicated to building his martial arts schools where he can help improve the fitness and life skills of young people.

 Matt was inducted into the UK Martial Arts Hall of honours in Munich in 2014 and was presented the highest-level award, the ‘Martial Arts Superstar Award’, for his on-going work and contribution to the martial arts industry worldwide.
 Matt was inducted into the European Martial Arts Hall of Fame.

 Matt is married to South African singer Moniqe Fiddes and they live in Wiltshire with their children.
 Matt also runs a successful property portfolio in Devon where he offers professional accommodation to 85 people.